orsonteodoro/oiledmachine-overlay/EBUILD_STYLE_GUIDELINE.md

   listed for a package unless the package lists 3.14 in the setup.py, pyproject.toml, or in the CI files/folder.

-  The rules are order by most known and trusted to least known info and least trusted.
+  The rules are ordered by most known reliable info and trusted, to least known detail and least trusted.

   Fallback rule 1: